-Each year, twelve participants across the European nations earn the opportunity to attend the World Finals (ISSDC) held at NASA’s Kennedy Space Center in Florida, USA.
+Each year, 12 participants across Europe attend the World Finals (ISSDC) at NASA’s Kennedy Space Center in Florida, USA.

-The European Country Heats in 2020 will be held in Madrid, Berlin, Strasbourg and Malta.
-Countries for the 2021 will be announced.
-Teams organised into companies of up to 50 students, over the course of one day will go head to head to design a space settlement according to a Request for Proposal (RFP).
-They will then present their proposal in the form of a presentation to a specialist team of judges.
+Teams are organised into companies of up to 50 students who will go head to head to design a space settlement according to a Request for Proposal (RFP).
+You will then present your proposal in the form of a presentation to an expert team of judges from academia and industry.

-The EUSDC can also be entered via our Video Competition that will open in September, 2020.
-This entry method requires individuals or teams of 4-12 to design a space settlement in accordance to a Request for Proposal (RFP) and create a 3 minute video about it.
+This entry method requires individuals or teams of 4-12 to design a space settlement in accordance to a Request for Proposal (RFP) and create a ~5 minute video addressing it.
 Submitted videos will subsequently be reviewed by a specialist team of judges ahead of the European Final.

 We would like to welcome as many schools as possible to the European Space Design Competition.
-Each venue listed on our Country Heat page includes information about each venue.
+Each listed National Finals includes information specific to that event.
 Some venues will have a larger capacity than others and may run in a different format (e.g. Digital vs. Onsite).

 We require full information about your team’s supervising adult if you are attending a physical competition.
 It is essential that you provide us with a contact email and telephone number for your accompanying adult.

 For more information on what the competition involves take a look at ‘What to Expect‘.